rishabh-iith/autonomous_software_development/README.md

     # ... [implementation details]
 ```

-# Jira Automation Tool

-This repository contains a tool that integrates with Jira's API to automate ticket management and reporting.

 ## Setup Instructions

 Before using this tool, you'll need to configure your Jira credentials and settings.